-A cumulative 2.0 grade point average is required for graduation with the Associate in Arts degree.
-At least 12 of the credits for the AA degree must be earned at Windward Community College.
+A cumulative 2.0 grade point average is required for graduation with the associate's degree.
+At least 12 of the credits for the associate's degree must be earned at Windward Community College.
 Students completing certificate program requirements must successfully complete credits in specified fields and maintain a cumulative grade point average of 2.0.
-At least 20% of the required courses in the major area must be earned at the College.
+At least 20% of the required courses for the certificate must be earned at the College.
 Under certain circumstances, this requirement may be waived upon a request made to the Vice Chancellor for Academic Affairs.